brentguf/You-Dont-Know-JS/get-started/ch2.md

 The only way multiple standalone .js files act as a single program is by sharing their state (and access to their public functionality) via the "global scope."
 They mix together in this global scope namespace, so at runtime they act as a whole.

 Since ES6, JS has also supported a module format in addition to the typical standalone JS program format.
 Modules are also file-based.
-If a file is loaded via module-loading mechanism such as an `import` statement or a `<script type=module>` tag, all its code is treated as a single module.
+If a file is loaded via module-loading mechanism such as an `import` statement or a `<script type="module">` tag, all its code is treated as a single module.

 Though you wouldn't typically think about a module—a collection of state and publicly exposed methods to operate on that state—as a standalone program, JS does in fact still treat each module separately.
 Similar to how "global scope" allows standalone files to mix together at runtime, importing a module into another allows runtime interoperation between them.